ML-brooowss/ML/README.md

 - **Concept**: Recommend books liked by users who are similar to the target user.
 - **Baseline similarity**: Cosine similarity
   - Measures the angle between item vectors; suitable for sparse, implicit data.
-- **K-Nearest Neighbors (KNN)**:
-- With the goal of improving and evaluating the User-based collaborative filtering recommender system, we implemented a KNN-based variant using scikit-learn’s `NearestNeighbors`.
+- **K-Nearest Neighbors (KNN)**: With the goal of improving and evaluating the User-based collaborative filtering recommender system, we implemented a KNN-based variant using scikit-learn’s `NearestNeighbors`.
 Instead of relying on a full similarity matrix (which is rather computationally heavy and noisy), the knn approach identifies only the top-*k* most similar items for each prediction.
 We tested multiple *k* values (ranging from 10 to 100 neighbors) using *5* randomized train-test splits.
 For each configuration, we measured the mean *Precision@10*.
 We visualized the results with error bars to reflect performance variability across different random splits.
 We found optimal performance at k = 60.
+[see CF_w.knn.ipynb]

 ![user-based knn precision](readme_images/user_knn_precision_plot.png)
 - **Conclusion**: Cosine similarity consistently outperformed other metrics for item-item collaborative filtering in our implicit feedback setting.